alrobles/PNAS-Wildlife-susceptibility-to-infectious-diseases-at-global-scales/README.md

 File description and steps:

 Install this repository
-- Download scripts from the GitHub repository (https://github.com/alrobles/PNAS-Wildlife-susceptibility-to-infectious-diseases-at-global-scale
+- Step 1.
+Download scripts from the GitHub repository (https://github.com/alrobles/PNAS-Wildlife-susceptibility-to-infectious-diseases-at-global-scale
 /scripts)
-- Download all files with raw data (i.e., distribution files for birds and mammals and PCs from bioclimatic layers) from the following Google Drive directory (https://drive.google.com/drive/folders/1XhKyYw2u5RbnKF0d4BXw0C3DARiICf6r?usp=sharing).
+- Step 2.
+Download all files with raw data (i.e., distribution files for birds and mammals and PCs from bioclimatic layers) from the following Google Drive directory (https://drive.google.com/drive/folders/1XhKyYw2u5RbnKF0d4BXw0C3DARiICf6r?usp=sharing).

-- You should copy these to /data-raw folder from the files previously downloaded from the GitHub repository in step 1.
+- Step 3.
+You should copy these to /data-raw folder from the files previously downloaded from the GitHub repository in step 1.

-- Script 1 from GitHub repository estimates the power law distribution of incidence of Plasmodium in birds, West Nile Virus in birds, and coronavirus in bats.
+- Step 4.
+Script 1 from GitHub repository estimates the power law distribution of incidence of Plasmodium in birds, West Nile Virus in birds, and coronaviruses in bats.
 The raw incidences of these three host-pathogen systems are in three separate files (avian malaria = MalAvi_7133898_coordinatesOK_ALN_Angel.xlsx; West Nile Virus = Tolsa2018Birds-WNV.xls; coronavirus-bats = bat_coronavirus_DB.csv; please, see details on sources of these files and databases in the main text of the manuscript).
 This script also conducts a significant test that the distribution of incidences follow a power-law distribution and generates a plot for each case.
 - Script 2-3 from GitHub repository calculate the geographic distance between centroids of geographic ranges of birds and mammals, respectively.
 - Script 4-5 from GitHub repository calculate the environmental distance between for birds and mammals, respectively.
 It first masks each of the three bioclimatic PCs with the geographic range of each species, and then for the multivariate distribution it calculates the maximum of each bioclimatic PC and then calculates the distance between the maxima for each pair of species.
 - Script 6 generates a consensus phylogenetic tree from 1000 trees taken from birdtree.org (i.e., output_bird.nex file in the raw data folder), and calculates the phylogenetic distance between pairs of species.